rittmananalytics/ra_data_warehouse/README.md

 ## Introduction

 This repository contains a set of pre-built dbt Load and Transform models for common SaaS applications to create an integrated ("conformed") data warehouse dimensional model.
-In its current incarnation it supports Google BigQuery as the target data warehouse and Stitch (and Segment warehouse destinations) as the data pipeline technology.
+In its current incarnation it supports Google BigQuery as the target data warehouse with Stitch (primarily), Fivetran and Segment (for certain sources) as the data pipeline technology.

 ### Current Dimensional Model